 The Variable interest rates start from 5.25% APR with a discount to 10.24% APR without discount

-The Fixed interest rate ranges from 5.24% APR with a discount to 9.99% APR without discount.
+The Fixed interest rate ranges from 5.24% APR with a discount to 9.99% APR without a discount.

 Lower interest rates